bryanlarsen/hobo-contrib/README.markdown

 The plugin has an install script which will copy some assets to your public directory.
-The install scripts concatenate all javascripts into hobo-contrib.js and stylesheets into hobo-controb.css.
+The install scripts concatenate all javascripts into hobo-contrib.js and stylesheets into hobo-contrib.css.
 If you wish to use the individual files, they are available in vendor/plugins/hobo-contrib/public.

+If you download a new version of hobo-contrib, please be sure to update your local hobo-contrib.js and hobo-contrib.css with:

+    rake hobo_contrib:update_assets.

+This is also useful if you installed hobo-contrib via git rather than using script/plugin.

 You then need to include the taglib, e.g. in application.dryml:

     <include src="hobo-contrib-all" plugin="hobo-contrib"/>

-In the future, some tags may have additional install requirements.

 Alternatively, you may wish to only include certain tags.
 In that case you may use a form such as: